-12. Results
+Results

-13. Hancock Springs
+Hancock Springs

-14. Aerial imagery simulation illustrates the magnitude of changes in general habitat characteristics of Reach 1 compared to Reach 2 (Figure 4).
+Aerial imagery simulation illustrates the magnitude of changes in general habitat characteristics of Reach 1 compared to Reach 2 (Figure 4).
 Overall, the degree of sinuosity, percent composition of major channel units (e.g. pool vs. fastwater habitats), substrate composition, percent cover, large wood presence, and percent of pool tail fines differed to varying degrees between reaches following channel reconstruction completed during 2011.
 Details of these physical habitat attributes, as the basis for evaluating biological responses to the habitat restoration treatment, are described in more detail in the following report sections.
 General channel and floodplain features of Reach 1 (treatment) and Reach 2 (Control) in Hancock Springs in 2012 after Reach 1 channel reconfiguration, completed in 2011.

-15. Figure 1.
+Figure 4.
 General channel and riparian habitat features of Reach 1 (treatment) and Reach 2 (Control) in Hancock Springs in 2012 after Reach 1 channel reconfiguration, completed in 2011.

-16. Physical habitat summary
+Physical habitat summary

-- 17. The in-stream and riparian habitat restoration treatment in Reach 1 of Hancock Springs during 2011 resulted in considerable differences in physical habitat features between the treatment and control reach.
+The in-stream and riparian habitat restoration treatment in Reach 1 of Hancock Springs during 2011 resulted in considerable differences in physical habitat features between the treatment and control reach.
 Over 77% of Reach 1 was constituted by pools, with a 3.5:1 pool/riffle ratio, compared to nearly 60% pool coverage and a pool/riffle ratio of 0.2:1 in Reach 2 (Table 9).
 Substrate composition in Reach 1 was dominated by cobbles and gravels (68%) while Reach 2 substrates were dominated by sand and fine sediments (82%).
 The substrate composition difference between reaches was larger when expressed as percent pool tail fines, with 9.5% fines in Reach 1 vs. 44.6% in Reach 2 (Table 9).
 Physical habitat restoration had no effect on the thermal regime, as mean annual water temperature between reaches differed by just 0.2 °C (Table 9).
-More detailed comparisons of post-treatment physical habitat comparisons by reach are provided in the following specific habitat results sections. - Physical Habitat Metrics Reach 1 (Treatment) Reach 2 (Control) % Pools 77.6 58.7 Pool/Riffle Ratio (% area of reach) 3.5:1 0.2:1 % Cobbles and gravels 68 32 % Sand and fines 18 82 % Fish cover (area) 79.4 54.6 Large wood density (pieces/ m^2) 0.2 0.02 % Pool tail fines 9.5 44.6 Mean annual water temperature (°C) 7.2 7.4 - 18.
-Table 1.
-General habitat metric values in Hancock Springs by reach following 2011 habitat restoration in Reach 1.
+More detailed comparisons of post-treatment physical habitat comparisons by reach are provided in the following specific habitat results sections.

+Table 9.
+General habita at metric values in Hanc ock Springs by reach to llowing 2011 habitat r estoration in Reach 1.

+Physical Habitat Metrics Reach 1 (Treatment) Reach 2 (Control)

+% Pools 77.6 58.7

+Pool/Riffle Ratio (% area of reach) 3.5:1 0.2:1

+% Cobbles and gravels 68 32

+% Sand and fines 18 82

+% Fish cover (area) 79.4 54.6

+Large wood density (pieces/m 2) 0.2 0.02

+% Pool tail fines 9.5 44.6

+Mean annual water temperature (°C) 7.2 7.4

-20. Channel units - In-channel habitat in Hancock Springs was classified as either pool or fastwater habitat, expressed as percent area by Reach.
+Channel units - In-channel habitat in Hancock Springs was classified as either pool or fastwater habitat, expressed as percent area by Reach.
 Reach 1 had more pool area (77.6%) than Reach 2 (58.7%), and both reaches had more pools than fastwater habitat.
 Reach 1 had over four times more pool area than fastwater habitat, compared to 59% pool vs. 41% fastwater habitat in Reach 2 (Figure 5).